alishertemirzhanov97-cell/stm32-based-DPP-for-Alpha-Spectroscopy/README.md

 # STM32 Digital Multichannel Analyzer (MCA)

 A low-cost digital spectroscopy system based on STM32 microcontrollers for alpha and gamma radiation detection.

 The system implements real-time digital pulse processing (DPP) using a recursive trapezoidal filter and peak detection algorithm.
+It directly digitizes preamplifier signals and performs on-device signal shaping, energy extraction, and data streaming via USB.

+This project is designed with accessibility in mind, aiming to provide an affordable alternative to traditional spectroscopy systems.
+Future developments include the design of a low-cost charge-sensitive preamplifier and the use of inexpensive photodiodes such as BPX61 photodiode and BPW21R photodiode to significantly reduce system cost and enable wider adoption in educational and research environments.

 Features:
 • Real-time trapezoidal digital filter